adamsilver/fdpb/06-a-search-form.md

 </div>
 ```

-### The Search Landmark Role

-Discrete parts of a web page are often referred to as sections, modules and components.
-ARIA offers a number of landmark roles which define semantics and behaviours to make common sections accessible in assistive technologies.
+Notes:

+- As noted in chapter 3, “Book a Flight”, the search input (`<input type="search">`) lets users clear the field more conveniently than a standard text box by clicking the “X” or by pressing <kbd>Escape</kbd>.
-For the purposes of inclusion, our search component has a search landmark role: `role="search"`.
-This means, it will be listed as a shortcut with other landmarks in most screen readers.

-The extra `<div>` is necessary because putting the landmark attribute directly on the `<form>` would override its semantics[^].
+- The search form has a search landmark role: `role="search"`.
+Like other landmarks, this means it will be listed as a shortcut in most screen readers.
+The extra `<div>` is necessary because putting the landmark attribute directly on the `<form>` would override its semantics[^]

-Normally, search is placed within the header which, like navigation, makes it easily discoverable and quick to access.
-In fact, putting such an integral feature elsewhere would be counterintuitive and unconventional.

 ## There's No Room

+Normally, search is placed within the header.
+Like navigation, this makes it easily discoverable and quick to access.
+Putting such an integral feature elsewhere on the page would be counterintuitive and unconventional.

 The challenge, of course, is that it's hard to fit the search form inside the header along with everything else.
 The header is premium screen real estate.
 That is, there isn't much room available and it's highly sought after.
 The more that we put into the header, the more the main content is pushed down the page.
-On mobile, of course, there's even less space.

-As noted previously, we're often seduced by novel, space-saving techniques such as the hamburger menu[^2], but hiding content should always be a last resort.
+As noted in past chapters, we're often seduced by novel, space-saving techniques such as the hamburger menu[^2], but hiding content should always be a last resort.
 On desktop, the issue of space, isn't much of, well, an issue—there's usually plenty of room.
 On mobile though, we're going to have to think a bit more.
+There's only so much space available to play with.

+Let's look at some ways to reduce the size of the search form, so that it might fit inside the header more easily.
+As part of this we'll look at various problems and considerations we need to think about with each technique.

+### Place Submit Button Inline

-As discussed in “A Registration Form”, the best place for the submit button is directly below last field.
+As explained in chapter 1, “A Registration Form”, the best place for the submit button is directly below last field.
 But one way to reduce the amount of vertical space the search form takes up, is to place the submit button next to the field.
-This is okay as it's a bit of a special case.

 ![Search button placement](./images/06/vertical-space.png)

-Let's look at some additional ways to reduce the size of the search form and make it fit inside the header more easily.
+As it's a bit of a special case, this is okay if the search form consists of just one form field.
+But some search forms offer more than one field.
+In this case, the submit button should go directly below the last field as usual.

 ### Hiding The Label

-The first space-saving technique is to hide the label.
-You might consider using a placeholder to supplant the label but we've already talked about the disadantages of the placeholder attribute in chapter 1.
+Another space-saving technique is to hide the label.
+As part of this, you might consider using the placeholder attribute to supplant the label but this is problematic for a number of reasons.
+See chapter 1, “A Registration Form” for an in-depth run down.

-We could forgo a visible label altogether because arguably the submit button acts as a quasi label for sight users.
+We could forgo a visible label altogether because arguably the submit button acts as a quasi label for sighted users.
 But, you should still include a label for screen reader users because they shouldn't have to skip ahead to the button in the hope that its label provides a clue.

 ```HTML
 <div class="field">